oblac/jodd-site/doc/email.md

 interface, so even definition of an e-mail message would look natural.

 `Email` supports plain text, HTML messages and any combination of both.
-When only text or html message is set, simple e-mail will be sent.
+When only text or HTML message is set, simple e-mail will be sent.
 When both text and HTML message is set, or when attachments are added, multipart e-mail will be sent.
 Actually, `Email` supports any number of separate messages to be sent as an email.
 Here are some examples using